Giyanellow/Time-Series-Analysis-on-S-P-500-Stock-Market-Data/README.md

 The analysis is structured into the following steps:

 1. **Data Loading:** Load the S&P 500 dataset and perform initial exploratory data analysis.
-2. **Time Series Decomposition:** Decompose the time series into its components (trend, seasonality, and residuals).
+2. **Analysing change in price of the stock overtime:** Decompose the time series into its components (trend, seasonality, and residuals).
-3. **Stationarity Check:** Check and enhance stationarity of the time series data.
+3. **Moving Average:** Computation of Moving Average through different time windows.
-4. **Modeling:** Apply time series models such as ARIMA, SARIMA, or other suitable models.
+4. **Closing Price change analysis in apple stock:** Figuring out patterns from apple stock closing
-5. **Evaluation:** Evaluate the model's performance and interpret the results.
+5. **Determining if there is correlation between these companies' closing prices:** Determination of price correlation between the four (4) tech companies.

 ## Results